IRNAS/ttn-irnas-gw/the-things-conference/README.md

+# Gateway configuration

+Slides from the workshop at The Things Conference On Tour in Maribor that will help you to configure your own LoraWAN gateway are available [HERE](bit.ly/resin-ttn-workshop).
+If you need any help or quiestions do not hesitate to [contact us](https://www.irnas.eu/contact/).

 # Waterproof housing - assembly instructions

 Take the assembled electronics stack, consisting of Raspberry Pi and RAK Wireless RAK831 concentrator.